lbl-srg/obc/specification/source/example.rst

 and increased them for the south zone by the same amount.

-The guideline 36 control saves around :math:`30\%` site electrical energy.
+The guideline 36 control saves around :math:`30\%` site HVAC electrical energy.
 These are significant savings that can be achieved through software only, without the need for additional hardware or equipment.
 Our experience, however, was that it is rather challenging to